Carlos151294/ticketing/auth/README.md

     tsc --init

-Create src folder and a index.ts file.
+Create a src folder and an index.ts file with the following content:

 ```javascript
 import express from 'express';